Sharon J. Hall

 Sharon J. Hall is an ecosystem ecologist and associate professor at the School of Life Sciences at Arizona State University.
-Her research focuses on ecosystem ecology and the ways that human activity interacts with the environment.
+Her research focuses on ecosystem ecology and the ways in that human activity interacts with the environment.

 Early life and education

 Sharon Hall was raised in Oakland, California.
 Her undergraduate education was spent at Stanford University where she received a Bachelor of Science in biological sciences.
 She then went on to pursue a Master of Education at Harvard University, and a PhD in soil and ecosystem science at the University of California, Berkeley.
 Not long after receiving her PhD, Hall was an assistant professor in the environmental program at Colorado College, teaching the school's first biogeochemistry course.
 Currently she is an associate professor at Arizona State University, where she is the director of the Environmental Life Sciences PhD program and the senior sustainability scientist for the Julie Ann Wrigley Global Institute of Sustainability.